varenya/elpsykongroo/content/blog/composition-react/index.md

     const { buttonType, ...rest } = props;
     return <GoodButton buttonType="secondary" {...rest} />;
  }

 ```

-See what I did there used props to create new components!
+See what I did there?
+I used props to create new components!
 So what is so great about this?
 It hides away the implementation details of how `PrimaryButton` is created and the consumers don't have to worry about which props to pass to make it a `PrimaryButton` in the first place.

 Say tomorrow your designer comes in and says that the `PrimaryButton` needs to have an italic text you can just go ahead add modify the code like this: